soukouna94/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3. strspn : This function gets the lenght of a prefix substring
 4. strpbrk : This function searches a string for any set of bytes
 5. strstr : This function locates a substring
+6. Chess is mental torture : This function prints a chessboard